 In November, AP Language and pre-AP literature teacher Mr. Tuiffiash received an email about the competition from Carlow University and found that the topic of free speech in a digital world fit nicely with the curriculum of AP language class as well as some of the Honors 11 curriculum.
 “I figured it was a great opportunity to build out from classroom discussions and now add a different audience of Carlow professors instead of classmates or me,” said Mr. Tuffiash.

-Students wrote drafts, used class time to research, wrote initial drafts, and completed peer editing before Mr. Tuffiash added edits and return them to students for them to make final corrections.
+Students used class time to research, wrote initial drafts, and completed peer editing before Mr. Tuffiash added edits and returned them to students for them to make final corrections.
 This process took about a month, both inside and outside of class.